U.S. hits former U.S. Bancorp exec with $450,000 penalty for money-laundering violations

 "Mr. LaFontaine was warned by his subordinates and by regulators that capping the number of alerts was dangerous and ill-advised," FinCEN Director Kenneth A. Blanco said in a statement.

-"Over the course of Mr. LaFontaine’s employment, and continuing until May 2015, U.S. Bank failed to establish and implement an adequate (anti-money laundering) program and to report suspicious activity," FinCEN said.
+"Over the course of Mr. LaFontaine’s employment, and continuing until May 2015, U.S. Bank failed to establish and implement an adequate (anti-money laundering) program and to report suspicious activity," FinCEN said separately in a filing.

+A spokesman for LaFontaine said: "While he only had oversight of U.S. Bank’s (anti-money laundering) program during part of his tenure, he worked hard every day to manage risk and ensure compliance with all applicable laws and regulations."

 The bank used automated transaction monitoring software to spot potentially suspicious activity, but it capped the number of alerts that software generated, FinCEN said in its statement.
 The improper caps were maintained for five years and curtailed law enforcement's ability to target criminal activity, the regulator said in a separate filing.